par7133/RADXIDE/README.md

 /Private<br>
 /Public<br>
 <br>
-You can add accessory folders you want them remaining external from the project but remember to add their name in $dan(prjdirignore) eg {.git nbproject} in a way they are ignored by RADXIDE.<br>
+You can exclude folders from the project by adding their name to $dan(prjdirignore) eg {.git nbproject} in a way they are ignored by RADXIDE.<br>
-NB: files in the root of the project are ignored by default
+NB: files and folders in the root of the project are ignored by default
 <br><br><br><br>
 RADXIDE and most of code here presented and distributed contains excerpts from [alited](https://github.com/aplsimple/alited) by Alex Plotnikov and